Race Information / FAQ

 - 9:30AM HUNDitO Race Start, Down Town Bailey Colorado

 Racers are encouraged to arrive at 2pm Friday and camp the evening before (and after *) the race.
-This meadow is a private gem nestled between rugged mountains, carpeted with lush grass and wildflowers with a beautiful clear running stream, drinking water provided, lots of parking, campsites and is walking distance across a log pedestrian bridge to the finish line, the venue for the Friday evening pasta feed, post race meal and festivities.
+The Finish Area Meadow is a private gem nestled between rugged mountains, carpeted with lush grass and wildflowers with a beautiful clear running stream, drinking water provided, lots of parking, campsites and is walking distance across a log pedestrian bridge to the finish line, the venue for the Friday evening pasta feed, post race meal and festivities.
 We encourage reasonable size vehicles, but absolutely no campers longer than 22 feet.
 There is a strict NO DOGS policy in the finish meadow - thanks in advance for leaving your furry friend at home.

 * Our Park County permit allows limited number of campers on Saturday.
 To reserve a place please contact race director Austin Smart.